 by K.A.
 Tucker

-Calla Fletcher was two when her mother took her and fled the Alaskan wild, unable to handle the isolation of the extreme, rural lifestyle, leaving behind Calla’s father, Wren Fletcher, in the process.
-Calla never looked back, and at twenty-six, a busy life in Toronto is all she knows.
-But when her father reaches out to inform her that his days are numbered, Calla knows that it’s time to make the long trip back to the remote frontier town where she was born.
+Calla Fletcher was only two years old when her mother fled the Alaskan wilderness with her.
+The isolation of the extreme, rural lifestyle overwhelmed her mother, who left Calla’s father, Wren Fletcher, behind.
+Calla never looked back.
+By the time she turns twenty-six, she knows only her fast-paced life in Toronto.
+When her father contacts her with news that his days are numbered, Calla decides she must return to the remote frontier town where she was born.

 The River